bu-528-sp19/DevSecOps-Secure-Cloud-Enclaves/README.md

   * Begin to verify Tenable as a validation tool
   * Begin to configure object storage
 2. __Sprint 2: February 21 - March 7__
- * Finish Object Storage
+ * Learning how to implement secure buckets
     * Creation of Buckets
     * Securing of Buckets
       * Disable Public Read/Write
       * Allow only SSL Requests
       * Object Versioning
+ * Using the S3 API to access MOC Ceph
+      * Create buckets
+      * Enable read/write to buckets
+ * Configure console access to our MOC Account
-3. __Sprint 3: March 7 - March 21__
+3. __Sprint 3: March 7 - March 28__
+  * Write Scripts to automate Object storage processes
   * Start Logging
-    * Create dedicated bucket for 8ogs
-    * Enable object level and server access logging
+    * Configure Logging
+      * OS Level Events
+      * Services on the VM
+      * Object Level Logging
 4. __Sprint 4: March 28 - April 11__
   * Finish Logging
     * Enable validation of log files